spartanmayo/recursionschemes-1/recursionTalk.md

     }
 }
 ```
+We can observe that, obviously, is simpler to write `evalToInt` than `toInt`.
+Don't forget pur main goul, an abstraction to transform the simpler fuction into the complex one.

-Here is where the magic comes, if we want to evaluate, for example, a value of the form `RingF[RingF[A]]` we need first and evaluation of the form `RingF[RingF[A]] => RingF[A]` and them another evaluatuion `RingF[A] => A`.
+Here is where the magic comes, if we want to evaluate, for example, a value of the form `RingF[RingF[A]]` we need first an evaluation of the form `RingF[RingF[A]] => RingF[A]` and then, another evaluatuion `RingF[A] => A`.
 In the previous example, A is Int.
-The way of doing this is based on a good property of RingF, i.e it is a functor.
+The way of doing this is based on a good property of `RingF`, i.e it is a functor.
 A functor, for our porpouses, is a type constructor with the property that we can implement a way of translating functions between tipes in functions between the constructed types by the type constructor.
 So for this simple example, for every type A we can build a new type `RingF[A]`.
 Now, given a function `f: A => B` we need to know how to build a function with the signature `fmap: RingF[A] => RingF[B]`.
 This can be easily define and implemented in scala in the following way:

 ```scala
 trait Functor[F[_]] {